Swirrl/drafter/README.md

 Building and running
 --------------------

-To build and run a repl and a server on port 3001
+To run a dev build of the drafter server with configuration defaults (port 3001 and a repo stored in ./drafter/repositories/db) simply run

     $ lein repl